-Tom Hasani is an advocate for equity in education, representation, and environmental justice.
+Tom Hasani is an advocate for equity in education, housing and food security, health access, and environmental justice.
 He embodies progressive values for building a better future for all of the youth of America.
-At a time when campaigns take millions of dollars to run and make it difficult for ordinary people to have a seat at the table, Tom is ready to give voice to marginalized groups, work on the difficult issues that have been brushed aside.
+Tom is ready to give voice to marginalized groups, work beyond partisanship on the difficult issues that have been brushed aside.

 Tom earned a B.A. at Rutgers University where he studied Asian Studies and Religion.
 At Rutgers, Tom was an active participant in multiple Asian social and cultural organizations whose goals are to support the Asian student body and spread cultural awareness.

 Tom also earned his Masters in International Peace & Conflict Resolution at Arcadia University, and completed a post-graduate certificate in International Conflict Management, International Peace, and Security at John Hopkins School of Advanced International Studies.
 It was in graduate school that Tom studied public policy, inclusive governance, and economic security.

 Tom has served on multiple boards, often elected as an officer.
 He recently served as a member of the board for Settlement Music School of Willow Grove, Willow Grove Rotary Club., and the Willow Grove YMCA.